zone-eu/zone-wildduck-php-client/README.md

 # laravel-wildduck-api-client
-Wildduck API Client for Laravel
+Wildduck API Client for Laravel.

+Requires a minimum of PHP 7 (library uses type hinting).